-OPPORTUNITIES – DAVID FOSTER, and other opportunities
+OPPORTUNITIES LED TO IDEAS, that became a reality – DAVID FOSTER, and other opportunities

 I’ve had many great opportunities to express my opinion or unique thinking and ideas.
 Here are a few of them.

 DAVID FOSTER, Master Composer, music producer, and a lot more.

 I took time out to learn film production, by being an ‘extra actor’, and self study.
 It was research for my second book, THE MINDFIELD.

 I was on the set of the set of the 911 movie.
 I did background for this movie, and was a stand in for the fire lieutenant.
 I was on the very large set, with hundreds of other people involved with that film.
 The emotions were running high on this set, because of the subject matter, the attack on the World Trade Center Towers.
 Most of the extra’s were actual police officers, and fire fighters.